 Yes, I also happen to be straight friendly, I really don't care, and don’t see where any reputable photographer should.

 11. Do you negotiate your prices or accept barter?

 Yes, I will negotiate prices so long as I can make a profit and will consider barter on a case by case basis.

 12. Do you shoot men’s Boudoir sessions?

 Yes, commonly called dudoir sets, there are few samples of it up because most men don’t want their boudoir sessions shared regardless how good they are.

 In 2006 we began shooting digital as an option; in 2010 it became our sole form.
 If you require film shooting it can be arranged with enough notice.

-14. Can I bring a friend or escort to my shoot?
+14. Can I bring a friend or family member to my individual or boudoir shoot?